-A few weeks ago, this game got me thinking about life.
-Have you ever felt that if one tiny piece of your life were to be moved/removed, you would come crumbling down?
-Have you ever been so overwhelmed with work, school, relationships, and life in general that you were a walking ticking time bomb ready to explode?
-Or maybe, you are at a place in life where all your pieces have fallen, and you do not have anything else to hold on to!
+Recently, this game got me thinking about life.
+Have you ever felt like one tiny piece of your life could be moved, and you would come crumbling down?
+Or have you ever been so overwhelmed with work, school, relationships, and life, that you felt like a ticking time bomb ready to explode?
+Perhaps you are at a point in life where all your pieces have fallen, and you have nothing left to hold on to.
 You are not alone!
-We all have been there, and maybe, someone else like you is going through the same experience as you are!
-I have spent countless times remembering the moments I have wished the earth would split and swallow me alive!
+We have all been there, and someone else might be going through the same thing as you.
+I have had moments where I wished the earth would swallow me alive.

-I’m reminded of Job in the bible, whose whole life comes crumbling down piece by piece.
-His story begins with him being wealthy, full of life, large family, and extensive flocks: thousands of sheep and camels, hundreds of oxen and donkeys, and many servants.
+The story of Job in the bible comes to mind, whose whole life came crumbling down piece by piece.
+He was wealthy, full of life, had a large family, and extensive flocks of animals.
 We are told he was not only wealthy but also blameless and upright, a man of integrity.
-Job would be up early in the morning to offer burnt offerings to God just in case his children might have sinned or cursed God in their hearts.
-One day, all pieces of Job’s life came crumbling down when he received several messages, at different times, that his oxen, donkeys, sheep, servants, and his children had died.
+One day, all the pieces of his life came crumbling down when he received several messages, at different times, that his animals, servants, and his children had died.

-Sometimes, just reading a story does not encapsulate the amount of agony and pain in the moments.
+Sometimes, just reading a story doesn’t convey the amount of agony and pain in the moments.
 I have often wondered what must have been going through Job’s mind and heart!
 This must have been so painful for him!
 It is written that Job got up and tore his robe, shaved his head, and fell to the ground.
-The tearing of one’s clothes among the Jews was an outward expression of grief associated with mourning, loss, pain, deep sorrow.
-In other cases, it was a sign of humility and grief followed by other outward expressions like shaving one’s head or wearing a sackcloth.
+The tearing of one’s clothes among the Jews was an outward expression of grief associated with mourning, loss, pain, and deep sorrow.

-A heart of gratitude!
-It is easy for us to thank God when things are going great, but it takes a lot of strength and spiritual maturity to say “blessed be your name” when everything in our world comes crumbling down.
+The second thing is a heart of gratitude.
+It is easy to thank God when things are going great, but it takes a lot of strength and spiritual maturity to say, “blessed be your name” when everything in our world comes crumbling down.
 Cultivating a heart of gratitude allows us to see everything as a gift from God, which will enable us to appreciate life no matter what is thrown at us.

-Therefore, brethren, I don’t know how pieces of your life are moving, or maybe they have all fallen!
-My prayer for you is that you will not doubt God’s presence in your life and keep on moving.
+Therefore, I don’t know how the pieces of your life are moving, or maybe they have all fallen!
+My prayer for you is that you will not doubt God’s presence in your life and keep moving.
 Do not despair.
 Your faith will be tested, and you will be stretched!
 I pray for peace as you go through these moments!
-Peace/Shalom that comes from the Lord-one that passes all understanding.
+Peace/Shalom that comes from the Lord, one that passes all understanding.
 In those moments, I invite you to set the posture of your heart to surrender with a grateful heart that learns to say, like Job, “Lord, you give, and you take away, Blessed be your name!”